MMosley502/LEGUP/User-Setup-Guide.md

 <img src="https://i.ibb.co/hm5H6Yf/image.png" width="600">

 3. If Java is not installed, go to https://java.com/en/download/ and follow the instructions on the website.
-O nce that is done, you should be able to open the `Legup.jar` file without problems.
+Once that is done, you should be able to open the `Legup.jar` file without problems.

+# Troubleshooting on macOS
+Under construction